pathetiq/BurpSmartBuster/README.md

 # Todos

-* Technological and environment checks (PHP, IIS, Apache, SharePoint, etc.)
+* In progress: Technological and environment checks (PHP, IIS, Apache, SharePoint, etc.)
-* Add a GUI
+* In progress: Community data
 * Limit Thread speed
 * Use the spidering results for actual brute forcing
-* Adjust the 404 detection function

 ## Presentations and release date